MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/get-started/quick-setup-buildings-floors.md

 1. Export your list of rooms/workspaces.
    * Use Get-PlaceV3 to export all rooms, regardless of whether they're part of a roomlist.
    * Use Initialize-Places, Option 1 to export only rooms/workspaces that are part of a roomlist.
-This ensures that Places Finder shows the same rooms as Room Finder.
+This action ensures that Places Finder shows the same rooms as Room Finder.

 ```powershell
 Get-Placev3 -Type Room | Export-Csv -NoTypeInformation "C:\temp\rooms.csv"